GeodynamicWorldBuilder/WorldBuilder/doc/sphinx/user_manual/basic_starter_tutorial/08_passive_margin_variable_depth.md

     "max depth":[[200e3, [[10e3,0],[20e3,10e3]]],[100e3,[[15e3,0]]]]
 ```

-A common operation is to set all the corners to a single value, and then maybe overwrite individual ones.
+A common operation is to set all the corners to a single value, and then maybe overwrite individual corners.
 To make life easy, there is a quick way to (re)set the value at the corner points: just pass a value with no points.
-This is what is done in the code sample below at the emphasised lines.
+This is what is done in the code sample below at the emphasized lines.
 The first entry is a value without points.
 That means that all the corner points are set to that value.

 ```{note}
 If you provide a point twice, explicitly, or implicity through the use of the corner values shortcut (e.g. `[200]`), the last defined value is used.
 This follows the painting analogy used before, where you overpaint older values.